Beyond Medications: Holistic Approaches to Taming Silent Panic Attacks

 The early warning signs of an upcoming attack must also be recognized.

-Knowing these early warning signs will help you step in before the situation worsens and use coping skills to avoid escalation of the symptoms.
+Knowing these early warning signs will help you step in before the situation worsens and use coping mechanisms to avoid escalation of the symptoms.

 2. Diaphragmatic Breathing